turbot/steampipe-mod-aws-insights/dashboards/sqs/docs/sqs_queue_detail.md

 - How are the messages configured for the queue?
 - What is the IAM policy of the queue?
 - How is encryption configured?
+- What relationships does the queue have with other resources?